 In my opinion the best value of local guide is the fact that he or she can take you to the most authentic back alleys, where you would never tumbled to go yourself.
 Also you get the human to human insight about the specific locations based on their personal experience that you cannot find in guidebooks.

 I honestly have no clue why there is no such thing back in my homeland, but these small disposable heat packs that you can get at every corner shop in Japan are real life saviors.
 You just stick a pack to your undershirt or slip it into an inner pocket of your coat and you are set for an entire cold day outdoors.
 The average temperature of a pack is around 40℃ and it holds its warmth for about 8-12 hours, depending on a size.

 The main two options are sticky and non-sticky.
 Left and top on the pics are non sticky large size ones and bottom left is a small size sticky one.
 I had a feeling, that non-sticky one is more hot because of greater amount of content in a pack.
 The heat generation is due to exothermic chemical reaction between pack components catalyzed by oxygen.
 With an average price of 480 JPY (around 3,6 EUR) for a package of ten individual packs you might want to stock up on them.
 For me heat packs came extremely handy during the trip itself: as I didn’t bring any coat. in +10℃ it was a good opportunity to stick to the walking plan without feeling cold.
 If you decide on bringing those back home with you, bear in mind that those bastards are quite heavy, when in bulk.

-It is quite hard to draw the line here, but you have to stop somewhere =)
+It is quite hard to draw the line here, but one has to stop somewhere :)

-In part 3 I will dissect the traditional aspects of life we were particularly fond of.
-And if you want to recap, part 1 is all about delicious food.
+In part 3 I will delve into the traditional aspects of life we were particularly fond of.
+And if you want to recap, part 1 is all about the delicious food.